1Bernard/manajeko/quantask-web/README.md

-# Quantask Frontend (Angular v21)
+# Manajeko Web Frontend (Angular v21)

-This is the Angular frontend for the Quantask application.
+This is the Angular frontend for the Manajeko application.

 ## Prerequisites